grnet/synnefo/docs/admin-guide.rst

 Apart from handling Cyclades VM at the Ganeti level, the administrator can also use the `snf-manage server-*` commands.
 These command cover the most common tasks that are relative with VM handling.
-Below we describe come of them, but for more information you can use the `--help` option of all `snf-manage server-* commands`.
+Below we describe some of them, but for more information you can use the `--help` option of all `snf-manage server-* commands`.
 These command cover the most